benraduk/nllb-fastapi/README.md

 ## Prerequisites

-This was written in python-3.10 and might now work with older versions of python.
+This was written in python-3.10 and might not work with older versions of python.

 ## Setting up the server